rayxyz/opr/README.md

 opr
 ===

-this is a open source repository
+this is an open source repository